What if I want to apply to the program, but I don't have a "local mentor" who can observe my teaching?

 Your local mentor will be asked to complete two observations of your clinical teaching in the intervening year between your two pre-conference workshops.
 They will be provided with observation checklists depending on the venue of the teaching, which we will ask them to complete and return to you.
 They will also provide a short debriefing session with feedback following each observation.

 Your local mentor will be a valuable aspect of this program.
 As noted, we ask that they meet with you quarterly as well as complete two observations and debriefs.
-Due to the contact time that this requires, we recommend a mentor who is experienced, but also has time to have these interactions.
+Due to the contact time that this requires, we recommend a mentor who is experienced in education and mentorship, but also has time to have these interactions.
 If you are having trouble finding a faculty member at your institution that can fulfill this role, please contact us prior to the application due date, and we will help to identify a mentor in your area.

 What should I do if I can't find a local mentor?